txdat/notes/obsidian/engineering/system design/topics/live comment.md

 - ![[Pasted image 20250606105619.png | 600]]
 ### massive concurrent clients on multiple videos
 - use dispatcher to broadcast message to partitioned gateway servers
-- gateway servers (clients) only subscribe a subset of live videos -> dispatcher broadcasts **inefficiently** messages to all gateway servers
+- gateway servers (clients) only subscribe a subset of live videos -> dispatcher broadcasts messages inefficiently to all gateway servers
 - dispatcher uses endpoint store to track which videos are requested by gateway servers for broadcasting
 - ![[Pasted image 20250606110657.png | 600]]